 (a) For designated field employees, the duty station shall be defined as the first business call.
-However, if the first or last business call is more than thirty (30) minutes from home (if by personal vehicle), pickup point (if by State vehicle) or hotel/motel (if traveling outside of the State on State business), the excess over thirty (30) minutes shall be considered as time assignments.
+However, if the first or last business call is more than thirty (30) minutes from home (if by personal vehicle), pickup point (if by State vehicle) or hotel/motel (if traveling outside of the State on State business), the excess over thirty (30) minutes shall be considered as time worked.
+Provided, however, if the employee resides outside of the State of Connecticut, the standard work day will be measured from the State line when conducting field assignments in Connecticut or passing through Connecticut on field assignments.
 Such employee conducting field assignments in his/her State of residence will use his/her personal residence as the point of reference for measuring the thirty (30) minute time period above.

 Provided, however, designated field employees who conduct field assignments in other States will use the hotel/motel in which they stayed the night prior to the call as the point of reference for measuring the thirty (30) minute time period above.
 The out of State lunch reimbursement policy shall not apply to designated field employees living out-of-state who perform field assignments in their State of residence and/or in Connecticut.
 Meal reimbursement shall apply for all field assignments outside of Connecticut and outside the individual's State of residence.
+Meal reimbursements shall be paid at rates specified in Article 25, Section Thirteen.